 Many problems in computer science require relatively complex code that is difficult to write and even more difficult to debug.
 However, we can solve many of these problems in elegant and simple fashion by using the concept of recursion.
 Direct recursion occurs when a method calls itself to accomplish some task, instead of calling another method to do that work or doing the work iteratively.
-Methods can use recursion indirectly by call each other in a recursive loop but for now we will just concern ourselves with direct recursive methods.
+Methods can use recursion indirectly by calling each other in a recursive loop but for now we will just concern ourselves with direct recursive methods.
 In this lab, our recursion will carry out a binary search.
+For bonus points, you may also do a recursive summation of a sub-array.

 As you have learned in the lectures, binary search is a search algorithm that can search a sorted array for a specific value.
 It first looks at the value in the middle of an array and, if that is the value it seeks, it returns it (or a reference to it) and exits.
-If not, the binary search algorithm calls itself recursively, passing approximately half of the original array to itself in the call.
-If the item being searched for is greater than the evaluated midpoint, then the half of the array containing larger values is passed.
-If the item is less than the midpoint, the half containing smaller values is passed.
-This continues until one of two things happens: either a) the value is found, or b) the search gets to a point where the array to be evaluated is empty.
-Today, we will complete some code that will implement a binary search.
+If not, the binary search algorithm calls itself recursively, passing approximately half of the original array (or references to the end points of half of the original array) to itself in the call.
+If the item being searched for is greater than the evaluated midpoint, then (references to) the half of the array containing larger values is passed.
+If the item is less than the midpoint, (references to) the half containing smaller values is passed.
+This continues until one of two things happens: either a) the value is found, or b) the search gets to a point where the array (portion) to be evaluated is empty.
+Today, we will complete some code that will implement a binary search (and, for bonus points, a recursive summation).

-1. The last two pages of these instructions each has a small sample array drawn repeatedly down the page.
+- 1. The last two pages of these instructions each has a small sample array drawn repeatedly down the page.
 Each is meant to simulate the steps of a recursive binary search.
-For each array, label the following:
+For each array, label the following: - a.

-- a.
 The midpoint of the array. - b.
 The location of the smallest value in the array. - c.
 The location of the largest value in the array.